Wylhelm/qa-ai-web/developer_guide.md

 ## Troubleshooting
 - Ensure the local LLM server is running and accessible at http://localhost:1234.
 - Check the console output for error messages and stack traces.
-- Verify that Tesseract OCR is properly installed and in the system PATH.
 - Ensure all required dependencies are installed and up to date.
-- Check Azure AI Vision credentials and endpoint in `config.py`.

 ## Future Improvements
 - Implement user authentication and multi-user support.